-29-30 June: We are organising an international workshop on 'Governance by Numbers and its Discontents'.
-The invited speakers are Maurizio Atzeni (Alberto Hurtado & CEIL/CONICET, Chile), Sarrah Kassem (Tübingen, Germany), Valeria Pulignano (KU Leuven, Belgium), Kurt Vandaele (ETUI, Belgium) and Alex Wood (Bristol, UK).
+29-30 June: We organised an international workshop on 'Governance by Numbers and its Discontents'.
+The invited speakers were Maurizio Atzeni (Alberto Hurtado & CEIL/CONICET, Chile), Sarrah Kassem (Tübingen, Germany), Valeria Pulignano (KU Leuven, Belgium), Kurt Vandaele (ETUI, Belgium) and Alex Wood (Bristol, UK).

-19-24 June: We are holding a Doctoral Workshop on Research Quality and Productivity, led by Sarosh Kuruvilla (Cornell, USA).
+19-24 June: We held a Doctoral Workshop on Research Quality and Productivity, led by Sarosh Kuruvilla (Cornell, USA).

-31 May: Everyone is welcome to attend our seminar 'European Economic Governance and Labour Politics.
+31 May: Everyone was welcome to attend our seminar 'European Economic Governance and Labour Politics.
 From the Financial Crisis to the Covid Emergency: Findings from our 'European Unions' ERC project'.
-Rebecca Gumbrell-McCormick (Birkbeck, UK), Elke Heins (Edinburgh, UK), Richard Hyman (LSE, UK) and Nathan Lillie (Jyväskylä, Finland) have been invited to discuss with Roland Erne and the delegates of the EMLS university network.
+Rebecca Gumbrell-McCormick (Birkbeck, UK), Elke Heins (Edinburgh, UK), Richard Hyman (LSE, UK) and Nathan Lillie (Jyväskylä, Finland) were invited to discuss with Roland Erne and the delegates of the EMLS university network.
 The workshop was organised by Huw Thomas and Roland Erne.

 4 April: Donatella della Porta from the Scuola Normale Superiore, Italy, visited us to give a talk on 'Transnational Collective Action: Some reflection on cross-national diffusion in pandemic times'.
 This event was organised in conjunction with the Jean Monnet Network 'Transnational Political Contention in Europe (TraPoCo)'.
 The Network is led by Donatella and includes Roland Erne, Darragh Golden and Imre Szabó as network partners.
 Everybody was very welcome.